 Each year public health professionals should review their individual development needs and to develop their PDP for the coming year.
-This will normally be agreed with their appraiser or line manager and will guide the CPD activities to be undertaken in the coming year(s).
+This will normally be agreed with their appraiser or line manager or peer and will guide the CPD activities to be undertaken in the coming year(s).
 If circumstances change it may be necessary to review the PDP during the year.
 Planning and evaluating CPD needs and opportunities should be managed on an ongoing basis, not just before an annual appraisal.

-The PDP sets out the main learning objectives that the public health professional has agreed to address over a specified length of time in order to maintain existing skills or to develop new skills.
-It is important to note that the PDP should set out personal development objectives rather than organisational objectives.
+The PDP sets out the main learning objectives for the public health professional to address over a specified length of time, normally a year, in order to maintain existing skills and to develop new skills.
+It is important to note that the PDP is the vehicle for personal development objectives rather than organisational or management objectives.